jricardooliveira/redis-document-data-search/README.md

 **Prerequisites:**

 1. **Populate the database:**
-   - Before running any performance tests, ensure your Redis database is populated with test data using the `generate_*` commands (e.g., `generate_customers`, `generate_events`).
+   - Before running any performance tests, ensure your Valkey/Redis database is populated with test data using the `generate_*` commands (e.g., `generate_customers`, `generate_events`).
    - See the [CLI Usage](#cli-usage) section below for instructions on generating and populating data.
 2. **Extract sample data:**
    - Use the provided script to extract a 5% random sample of customer and event records (with their indexed fields) into CSV files.
-This step reads from the populated Redis database.
+This step reads from the populated Valkey/Redis database.
 3. **Run performance tests:**
    - Only after extracting the sample CSVs can you run the k6 performance tests, as these files are required for generating the HTTP requests.